flaturtha/NOS/_posts/2016-09-28-robert-louis-stevenson-and-the-english-discovery-of-the-short-story.md

 The French counsel of perfection demanded the perfect form, and this, for the short narratives of his contemporaries in France, was the impressionistic short story, in which the French for some decades had been successful, though, hitherto, without marked influence upon English work.
 Naturally it became the perfect form for Stevenson.

-With these circumstances in mind, read, for an example, that bijou, _The Sire de Mal __é__ troits Door_ — &quot;a true novel, in the old sense; all unities preserved moreover, if that&#39;s anything,&quot; so Stevenson wrote of it in a letter to Sidney Colvin, August, 1877.
+With these circumstances in mind, read, for an example, that bijou, _The Sire de Malétroits Door_ — &quot;a true novel, in the old sense; all unities preserved moreover, if that&#39;s anything,&quot; so Stevenson wrote of it in a letter to Sidney Colvin, August, 1877.

 The setting is good medieval French; that, however, is not to the point.
 The plot is romance of the English rather than the French brand.
 But the exquisite nicety of incident, moving step by step, from the swing of the door which traps the hero, to the cruel uncle who condemns, the maiden who scorns, who weeps, who melts just as the night turns into dawn—this quality of perfect balance is French.
 It is hard to describe otherwise in words.